What was life like during the Iron Age?

 A typical day for an Iron Age hunter

 A hunting trip would sometimes take days and the hunter would have to prepare for this accordingly.
-Taking along some food, clothing and something to sleep under would be bundled into a make-shift backpack and the hunter would head out into the wild.
-If goat was the intended target then it would be a trip into the mountains, but boar and deer would require a long walk into the forest or open plains.
+Taking along some food, clothing and something to sleep under would be bundled into a makeshift backpack and the hunter would head out into the wild.
+If a goat was the intended target then it would be a trip into the mountains, but boar and deer would require a long walk into the forest or open plains.

 Hunting is never guaranteed and if you didn’t find anything in one place or missed a shot you’d simply go further.
 After catching something it would be too heavy to take back whole and there would be a good amount of unusable weight like bones and inedible organs.
 A butchering session would take place and the liver or kidneys would be eaten by the hunter by being placed straight onto the hot ash of a fire.
 Someone on a hunt may get lucky and catch something right away, or it may take days of walking around a mountain range in the rain before having to carry 40 kg of raw meat in a bag ten miles back to your village.